FirstLegoLeague/launcher/docs/userguide.md

 - `Schedule file - shortened` - Import a CSV schedule file exported from one of the Excel-based `Team Tournament Schedule Templates` in the [_FIRST_ LEGO League Tournament Manual](https://firstlegoleague-eventmanuals.pbworks.com/w/page/85093483/Chapter%209%20Home%20Page).
 The templates can be downloaded from the Wiki.
 These CSV Export files do not contain match information, or table names.
 You will need to add table names afterward the import.
   * [Example 12 Team Tournament Schedule Template 3.1](./files/12_Team_Tournament_Schedule_Template_3.1.csv).
 Click to [Download](./files/12_Team_Tournament_Schedule_Template_3.1.csv.zip) and then unzip.
   * [Example 52 Team Tournament Schedule Template 3.1](./files/52_Team_Tournament_Schedule_Template_3.1.csv).
 Click to [Download](./files/52_Team_Tournament_Schedule_Template_3.1.csv.zip) and then unzip.
 - `Team List` file - Import a plain CSV team list.
 The file must have the team number, team name and general information, such as team affiliation, in the first 3 columns.
 This file does not contain match information, or table names.
-You will need to add table names afterward the import.
+You will need to add table names after you complete the import.
   * [Example 24 Team List](./files/24_Team_List.csv).
 Click to [Download](./files/24_Team_List.csv.zip) and then unzip.

 Note: See [Tournament Status Display](#tournament-status-display) for an explanation of how the matches time schedule data is used.